What Does the Quran Say About Eating Pork? A Comparative Religious Overview

 FAQs

-How many times does the Quran mention the prohibition on pork?
+How many times does the Quran mention the prohibition of pork?

-Can a Muslim eat pork in an emergency?
+Can a Muslim eat pork if they are starving?

 0 Community answers